-Manor of Haughley was one of the foremost in England, previous lords included Henry II and Mary Tudor (present owner is the current lord).
-Features include priest hole in a chimney, two bricked up tunnels and manorial documents on display.
-Three-acre garden with walled kitchen garden.
+The manor of Haughley was one of the foremost in England, previous lords included Henry II and Mary Tudor (present owner is the current lord).
+Notable features include the priest hole in a chimney, two bricked up tunnels and manorial documents on display.
+There is also a three-acre garden with a walled kitchen garden.

-Tour to include cellar, ground floor, first floor and brief look at the attic, followed, after tea, by a tour of the gardens.
+Go on a tour that will include the cellar, ground floor, first floor and brief look at the attic, followed, after tea, by a tour of the gardens.
 Of particular note are the owners’ collections of fans, antique weaponry and militaria.